22nd Amendment to the United States Constitution

 President Harry Truman

-Section 2 sets the timeframe and process for approving the Twenty Second Amendment, specifying that 3/4s of state legislators must approve the amendment within seven years to become law.
+Section 2 sets the timeframe and process for approving the Twenty-Second Amendment, specifying that 3/4 of state legislators must approve it within 7 years to become law.

 North Carolina Legislative Building

-The 22nd Amendment stipulated that 3/4s of state legislators were required to approve the amendment within seven years for it to become law.
+The 22nd Amendment stipulated that 3/4 of state legislatures had to approve it within 7 years for it to become law.

-Although it was approved well within the 7-year approval timeframe, it took much longer to be approved than most other amendments.
+Although it was approved well within the 7-year approval timeframe, it took much longer than most other amendments.

 The delay was partly because Republicans formulated the constitutional amendment as a partisan response to President Franklin Roosevelt’s four successive presidential terms.

-Dates of Proposal and Ratification for 22nd Amendment
+Dates of Proposal and Ratification for the 22nd Amendment

 Passed by Congress on March 21, 1947.
 Ratified February 27, 1951.